mikersee/png2pos/README.md

     $ make CC=/usr/local/musl/bin/musl-gcc static ↵
     $ make install-strip ↵

+Windows binary is build in MinGW by (MinGW must be included in PATH):

+    C:\devel\png2pos> mingw32-make -f Makefile.win strip

 **Please, do not forget to specify your printer's head width in pixels via PRINTER_MAX_WIDTH constant if it differs from default value of 512 px.** (You probably need to specify 384 for 56 mm printers.)
 PRINTER_MAX_WIDTH must be divisible by 8.